rubensworks/article-privacy-decentralized/content/solution.md

 ## Challenges and Opportunities
 {:#solution}

-When it comes to access policy specification, summarisation generation and maintenance, source selection, and access control enforcement, there are a number of open challenges and opportunities that need to be addressed.
+When it comes to access policy specification, summarisation generation and maintenance, source selection, and access control enforcement there are several open challenges and opportunities.

 ### Access Policy Specification